zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/batch-savechanges.md

 # Batch SaveChanges

 ## Limited Time Offer
-For a limited time, the **BatchSaveChanges** is offer in a standalone version for only 79$
+For a limited time, the **BatchSaveChanges** is offered in a standalone version for only 79$.

 [Buy now](/pricing-limited)